Planning for an SAP Business One (SAP B1) implementation – get organised for success.16 Dec 2014 | by Natalie

 Data – Start getting your data ready for data transfer.
 Tidy up relevant data (customer, supplier, bills of material, inventory master etc.).
 More information about preparing data for your SAP Business One implementation is available here…… https://www.leveragetech.com.au/sap-business-one-implementation-pricing-and-success/ Don’t forget that it is highly likely that you will be using the SAP Business One DTW (Data Transfer Workbench) to import data.
 Get data template samples for data upload from your SAP Business One implementation partner so that you know what data is required and in which formats.

 Project team – document the project team and project reporting.
 Who has responsibility for which parts of the implementation?
 What is the escalation process for any issues and how will the budget be managed?

-Project budget – is this an SAP Business One fixed price implementation per scope of works or is this a do and charge job?
+Project budget – is this an SAP Business One fixed price implementation per scope of works or is this a do-and-charge job?
 Different budget types need to be managed differently.
-Using a fixed price implementation budget will require careful management of the scope of works.
+Using a fixed-price implementation budget will require careful management of the scope of work.